itz0zkoto/discord-musicbot-addon/README.md

 Thanks to [demisex](https://www.npmjs.com/~demisex) and [DarkoPendragon](https://github.com/DarkoPendragon)

 __The commands available are: (default names)__
-* `musichelp [command]`: Displays help text for commands by this addon, or help for a specific command.
+* `helpmusic [command]`: Displays help text for commands by this addon, or help for a specific command.
 * `play <url>|<search string>`: Play audio from YouTube.
 * `search <search string>`: Search's for up to 10 videos from YT.
 * `skip [number]`: Skip a song or multi songs with skip [some number].